John Magee (missionary)

-John Gillespie Magee (October 10, 1884 – September 11, 1953) was an American Episcopal priest, best known for his work in Nanjing as a missionary, and for the films and pictures he shot during the Nanjing Massacre.
+The Reverend John Gillespie Magee (October 10, 1884 – September 11, 1953) was an American Episcopal priest, best known for his work in Nanjing as a missionary, and for the films and pictures he shot during the Nanjing Massacre.
 He is also credited with saving thousands of lives throughout the event.

 Early life and education

-Magee was born in 1884 in Pittsburgh, Pennsylvania.
+Magee was born in 1884 in Pittsburgh, Pennsylvania, United States.
 Magee came from a wealthy Pittsburgh family.
 His brother was aviator and Congressman James McDevitt Magee.
 Magee went to school at Yale University, where he was a member of Skull and Bones, and then on to divinity school in Massachusetts.
-A missionary in China, he was the minister at an Episcopal mission in Nanjing from 1912 to 1940.
+A missionary in China, he became the minister at an Episcopal mission in Nanjing in 1912.

-While in China, Magee married a missionary from Helmingham in Suffolk, England, Faith Emmeline Backhouse.
+While in China, Magee married a missionary from Helmingham in Suffolk, England, Faith Emmeline Backhouse, in 1921.
 They had four sons: John, Hugh, David and Christopher.
 Their oldest son went on to write the famous poem High Flight, when he served in the Royal Canadian Air Force during the Second World War.

 Nanjing Massacre

-During the Nanjing Massacre, Magee was performing missionary work in Nanjing (Nanking) and was at the same time the chairman of Nanking Committee of the International Red Cross Organization.
+During the Nanjing Massacre, Magee was performing missionary work in Nanjing and was at the same time the chairman of Nanking Committee of the International Red Cross Organization.
 During the period when hundreds of thousands of defenseless Chinese were slaughtered by the Japanese army, Magee was appalled by the atrocity of the Japanese invaders.

-Disregarding his own safety, Magee ran out of the Nanking Safety Zone, going through streets and lanes, and took part in rescuing more than 200,000 Chinese soldiers and civilians who were facing being slaughtered.
-Magee filmed several hundred minutes with what was then the most advanced 16mm movie camera, which filmed at 6 frames per second.
+Disregarding his own safety, Magee ran out of the Nanking Safety Zone, going through streets and lanes, and took part in rescuing more than 200,000 Chinese civilians who were facing being slaughtered.
+Magee filmed several hundred minutes with what was then the most advanced 16mm movie camera, which he likely filmed with at 18 frames per second.

 Some people wanted to buy Magee's original film for large sums of money for political purposes, yet he would not budge.
 He said he wanted to give the historical materials to the right person without charge at the right moment.